leapdao/leapdao-website/src/blog/content/mainnet-postmortem-q2-2019.md

 ## Lessons learned

 - Valuable insights on Tendermint internals.
 - Never ever operate validators with the same keys, even if you can switch them from active to passive.
-It better to have a proper ring of at least four different validators, so you can afford one of them to be temporarily offline.
+It's better to have a proper ring of at least four different validators, so you can afford one of them to be temporarily offline.
 - Operational tricks to avoid or recover bad nodes faster in the future.

 ## What happens now